 QUEANBEYAN CITY EXPERIENCE

 I had the opportunity to visit and saw the Solid Waste Management practices of Queanbeyan City in Australia when I attended a short course on Designing Sustainable Development under the Master in Urban Management program at the University of Canberra.
-I was sponsored by AusAID or Australian Agency For International Development.
-Quenbeyan is located about 30 minutes away from Canberra, the Australian Capital Territory and other neighboring New South Wales communities.
+I was sponsored by AusAID or the Australian Agency For International Development.
+Queanbeyan is located about 30 minutes away from Canberra, the Australian Capital Territory, and other neighboring New South Wales communities.

 There was also a material recovery facility or MRF somewhere between Canberra and Queanbeyan which is located near the landfill site where reusable materials like refrigerator, chandelier, cabinet or chairs among others can be purchased by people who found them still useful.
-I also saw, a power generator where leachate from landfill was converted into electricity.
-It can be used to light lamp posts and other small government offices like Day Care Center or Library.
+I also saw a power generator where leachate from the landfill was converted into electricity.
+It can be used to light lamp posts and other small-government offices like Day Care Center or Library.

 THE CANBERRA CITY EXPERIENCE

-As far as waste water treatment was concerned, Canberra has a water treatment plant or facility located in what was called the Lower Molonglo Water Quality Control Centre.
-Canberra’s 90 million liters of waste water daily is treated through several stages on several big ponds.
+As far as wastewater treatment was concerned, Canberra has a water treatment plant or facility located in what was called the Lower Molonglo Water Quality Control Centre.
+Canberra’s 90 million liters of wastewater daily are treated through several stages on several big ponds.
 On the last stage of the water treatment, a zero bacteria-clean water is produced.
 The guide even told us that the water is potable.
 This clean water was emptied into the Molonglo River.
 Clean water was therefore used by farmers from Canberra up to the southern reaches of the river, let us say, Adelaide.
 Inhabitants of the river like platypus are fed with clean water that sustains biodiversity in the river and the surrounding areas.

 The video hereunder shows the Molonglo Water Quality Control Centre.
 This is uploaded by ACTEW – Australian Capital Territory Electricity & Water Corporation.